-The extent of this assignment's scope of work was to evaluate those relevant elements and characteristics thought to influence the "fair market value" of the study property in the instance before and after the taking(s).
+The extent of this assignment's scope of work was to evaluate those relevant elements and characteristics thought to influence the "fair market value" before and after the taking(s).

 The purpose of the general market area, neighborhood, and externalities discussions was to inform the reader of those outside relevant influences that may affect the value of the subject property.